obnorthrup/144coursework/README.md

 ## Log

+##### 2013-10-08

+Added the material from today's section to the 'sections' folder above.
+There's a filled version and a "worksheet" version with only the instructions.
+There's also an IPython notebook file of each, and a plain .py file.

 ##### 2013-10-04

 Added a quick guide for [using Markdown](Using Markdown.md) to take class notes.
 (By the way, I'm not really going to put my solutions in that homework file up there.)